 One way to prevent malaria is to avoid mosquito bites with the following strategies:

-Use mosquito nets and bed nets.
-It's best to treat the nets with the insect repellant permethrin.
+- Use mosquito nets and bed nets.
+It's best to treat the nets with the insect repellent permethrin.

-Use an insect repellent that contains DEET or picaridin.
+- Use an insect repellent that contains DEET or picaridin.
 These repellents are applied directly to your skin, except around your mouth and eyes.
-If you choose a picaridin-based repellant, you will need to reapply it every several hours.
+If you choose a picaridin-based repellent, you will need to reapply it every several hours.

 It is strongly recommended that you take preventive medication when you travel to a region of the world that has malaria.
 Keep in mind that these medications can prevent most malaria infections, but travelers occasionally get malaria even when they are taking one of these drugs.
 If you develop an illness with fever within a year of your return, seek immediate medical attention and tell a health care professional about your travel.

-The four antimalarial medications most commonly prescribed in the United States for foreign travel include:
+The four antimalarial medications most commonly prescribed in the United States for foreign travel are:

-Doxycycline (Vibramycin)—This medication commonly is usually prescribed for travelers who aren't able to take chloroquine or mefloquine.
+- Doxycycline (Vibramycin) —This medication is usually prescribed for travelers who aren't able to take chloroquine or mefloquine.
 Doxycycline should be taken once per day, from two days before departure to four weeks after you return.
 It's important to protect yourself diligently from sun exposure while you are taking doxycycline because it can cause you to be more sensitive to the sun, increasing your risk of sunburn.
 Pregnant women and young children should not take this drug.